wp-blocks/wp-blocks/packages/vinyl/README.md

-# `@wp-block/vinyl`
+# @wp-block/vinyl

 ## What is this?

-An simple audio player block for WordPress Gutenberg.
+A simple audio player block for WordPress Gutenberg.

 ## When should I use this?

 This is currently a work in progress.
 You shouldn't use it yet on a production site.
-Though if you are interested in this project, please play with this plugin.
-Feedback and pull requests are welcome.
+Though if you are interested in this, please try it out and submit feedback and/or a pull request.

 The goal of this block is to create a customizable audio player that builds on the functionality of the `core/audio` block.